FrozenTux/GFXExport-8/README.md

 You will need Python (any recent version, 2 or 3, should be fine).
 It is preinstalled under Mac and Linux.
 For Windows, download it [on python.org](https://www.python.org/downloads/).

-Simply download an archive or clone the repo, and extract `gfxextract.py` AND `png.py` into a folder easily accessible by command line.
+Simply [download the archive](https://github.com/FrozenTux/GFXExport-8/archive/master.zip) or clone the repo, and extract `gfxextract.py` AND `png.py` into a folder easily accessible by command line.

 ## Usage
 **This script supports only .p8 cartridges, not .p8.png !!**